Ivan Vukomanović: 2023–24: Final season

 After serving his ten-match ban, Vukomanović made his come-back to Blasters' dugout as their head-coach in the 2023–24 Indian Super League season in the home game against Odisha FC on 27 October, where he was welcomed back by the fans with a tifo.
 The Blasters won the match 2–1, after coming back from one goal down and moved to second spot in the league table.
 On 11 December, Vukomanović was suspended for one-game ahead of the match against Punjab FC by the AIFF-DC and was imposed a fine of ₹50,000 following his comments against the referees in the post-match press conference after the match against Chennaiyin FC in late November.
 After the 1–0 away victory against Mohun Bagan SG on 27 December, Vukomanović became the first manager in Kerala Blasters' history, under whose tenure they defeated all the possible opponents in the ISL.
 It was also a third successive clean sheet victory for Vukomanovic’s side, the first time in club's history.

 Despite a strong start to the season that saw the Blasters reach the top of the point table during the mid season, their performance steadily declined since the turn of the year.
 Injuries forced Vukomanović to alter his system and lineup throughout the Super Cup and the latter half of the season.
 The club has suffered a total number of 20 injuries in the season.
 They had eight defeats in ten games, including the playoff tie during the second half of the season.
 On 26 April 2024, Kerala Blasters announced that they have parted ways with Vukomanović.
 He left the club as its most successful head coach who also managed most number of games for them.
 He held a win percentage of 44.8% during his tenure with the Blasters, surpassing any previous manager in the club’s history.
 Vukomanovic has also achieved the highest points-per-game ratio (1.58) in the league stage for the Blasters.
 He also became the first Kerala Blasters FC head coach to qualify them for three consecutive playoffs.
 At the time of his departure, Vukomanovic was the only Kerala Blasters FC head coach to have a positive goal difference across his reign.

+NK Radomlje

+On 13 June 2026, Slovenian PrvaLiga club NK Radomlje announced Vukomanovic's arrival as the club's new head coach.